nikcleju/IT20162017/Lectures/04_ErrorControlCoding.md

     * coding rate $R = 8/12$
     * can detect and correct 1 error in a 9-bit codeword

-### Intuitive example: repetition code
+### A second example: repetition code

-* Example from laboratory 4:
+* Repeat same block of data $n$ times
     * want to send a $k$-bit information word
-    * send codeword = the information word repeated 5 times
+    * codeword to send = the information word repeated $n=5$ times
     * coding rate $R = k/n = 1/5$
     * can detect and correct 2 errors, and maybe even more if they do not affect the same bit
+    * error correcting algorithm = majority rule
-    * not as efficient as other codes
+    * not very efficient

 ### Redundancy

 * Because $k < n$, we introduce **redundancy**
     * to transmit $k$ bits of information we actually send more bits ($n$)

-* Error control coding adds redundancy, while source coding (Chapter III) aims to reduce redundancy
+* Error control coding adds redundancy, while source coding aims to reduce redundancy
-    * but redundancy is added in a controlled way, with a purpose
+    * but now redundancy is added in a controlled way, with a purpose

-* In practice:
+* Source coding and error control coding in practice: do sequentially, independently
     1. First perform source coding, eliminating redundancy in representation of data
     2. Then perform error control coding, adding redundancy for protection